 STATUTE OF LIMITATIONS FOR PERSONAL INJURY CASE – ATTORNEY

-Our lawyers frequently get calls asking to know what is the statute of limitations for a personal injury accident case in Minnesota.
+Our lawyers frequently get calls from people asking what is the statute of limitations for a personal injury accident case in Minnesota.
 (Another way the question is asked is “how long to I have to sue after an accident injury?)
 It is very important to understand the statute of limitation for your personal injury accident case because if you miss it, your case may be forever lost.
 Unfortunately, the answer is not simple and depends on the specific facts of your case.
 Our strong suggestion, therefore, is that you call and speak with an experienced personal injury lawyer, so we can give you an accurate answer to the question of how long you have to sue for your accident injury.
 With that warning given, we will still provide some basic information here, even though, again, you should speak with an experienced accident lawyer regarding your specific situation.

 HOW TO COMPLY WITH THE STATUTE OF LIMITATIONS IN MINNESOTA

 The first thing to know about the statute of limitations for a MN personal injury case is the proper way to comply with it.
 To comply with the statute of limitations, you have to do more than notify the other party about your claim, you have to actually sue the other person within the time allowed by serving them with a complaint.
 Most accident injury cases will be brought in state court.
 In MN state court, a lawsuit is started when the formal complaint is served on the defendant.
-In federal court, a lawsuit is started when the complaint is filed in court.
+However, in federal court, a lawsuit is started when the complaint is filed in court.

 THE LIMITATIONS PERIOD DEPENDS ON THE FACTS OF YOUR ACCIDENT